aavogt/dehydrator-rs/README.md

  - [ ] ACS712 current meter: 1 pin
    - [x] raw adc
    - [ ] note calibration https://github.com/esp-rs/esp-hal/issues/326
-   - [ ] where to put it?
-It could go inside the dehydrator where the plug goes into.
-But then it's harder to calibrate.
+   - [x] where to put it?
+It will go inside the dehydrator.
 There is probably not enough room inside the HENGMING HM-01K3
  - [x] IR shutoff: 1 pin
    - [x] call from http
    - [ ] needs testing possibly the signal should be something different/standard that the remote can learn